roryeiffe/cobol-notes/questions.md

 1. What is DML?
 What commands fall under it?
 1. What is TCL?
 What commands fall under it?
 1. What is DCL?
 What commands fall under it?
+1. What is the GRANT command?
+1. What is the REVOKE command?
 1. What is the WHERE clause?
 Which operators can we use with it?
 1. What is an aggregate function?
 1. List and define some arithmetic functions in SQL.